 Levitz is active on the U.S. Travel Association’s Board of Directors, Policy Council and the Leisure Council.
 She also serves on the Philadelphia International Airport Advisory Board; on the Mayor’s Hospitality Cabinet; on the Mayor’s Cultural Advisory Council; and on the Kimmel Center for the Performing Arts’ Sales and Marketing Advisory Committee.
-She is also on the boards of the Greater Philadelphia Chamber of Commerce, Independence Visitor Center, Historic Philadelphia, Inc, Pennsylvania Horticultural Society and Global Philadelphia.
+She is also on the boards of the Greater Philadelphia Chamber of Commerce, Independence Visitor Center, Historic Philadelphia, Inc, Pennsylvania Horticultural Society, Wawa Welcome America! and Global Philadelphia.